Do LLMs Really Know What They Don't Know? Internal States Mainly Reflect Knowledge Recall Rather Than Truthfulness: Analysis of Internal States in LLMs

-Having examined how the model forms subject representations, we next study how this information is propagated to the last token of the input where the model generates the object of a knowledge tuple.
-In order to produce factually correct outputs at the last token, the model must process subject representation and propagate it via attention layers, so that it can be read from the last position to produce the outputs \cite{DBLP:conf/emnlp/GevaBFG23}.
+Having examined how the model forms subject representations, we next visualize how this information is propagated to the last token of the input where the model generates the object of a knowledge tuple.
+While the strong reliance of AHs on this attention flow is an expected consequence of our causal intervention labeling, visualizing this mechanism explicitly illustrates the divergence between AHs/FAs and UHs, providing a more comprehensive view of the internal mechanism behind how the model produces outputs for each category.

 To quantify the specific contribution from subject tokens $(s_1, ..., s_n)$ to the last token, we compute the attention contribution from subject tokens to the last position: